A source for the stories of Noah's flood?

 Scientists.
-They have based their theories of astrophysics, geology, paleontology, linguistics, and anthropology upon the creation, flood and Tower of Babel stories in the book of Genesis.
-In particular, they hold the universal flood responsible for the deposit of massive amounts of sediment in successive layers.
+They have based their theories of astrophysics, geology, paleontology, linguistics, and anthropology upon the creation stories, flood and Tower of Babel stories in the book of Genesis.
+In particular, they hold the universal flood responsible for the deposit of massive amounts of sediment in successive layers all over the world.
 This, in turn, solidified to produce the layers of rock observed by geologists.

 ||Liberal Christians typically regard the Noachian, Babylonian,

 and hundreds of other flood stories as a myths.
 Many might linked in some way with historical floods in different areas of the world.
 The legend of a universal, worldwide flood, as in the Genesis account, might be an interesting myth with spiritual significance; however, it